maora96/maora96/README.md

 # Hello there, I'm Marina

-I'm an aspiring fullstack developer from Brazil.
+I'm a fullstack developer from Brazil.
 I love building things and solving problems.
 I come from Design and still have an infatuation with everything UI/UX, so pretty but functional & efficient are a must for me.

 I also spend too much time playing League, Runeterra, cRPGS/RPGS and visual novels.
 I love drawing and writing, too.